Skip to contents

 Optional: export EDH XML metadata

-When your publication workflow includes DFO Enterprise Data Hub / GeoNetwork, edh_build_iso19139_xml() now defaults to the richer HNAP-aware EDH export and still offers the older compact ISO 19139 path as an explicit fallback.
+When your publication workflow includes DFO Enterprise Data Hub / GeoNetwork, edh_build_hnap_xml() writes the HNAP-aware EDH export.

 edh_hnap_xml <- file.path(pkg_path, "metadata", "metadata-edh-hnap.xml")